 I will review the fundamental physics of the problem of melt water infiltration in cold, permeable snow, trace its history as a research issue in the context of forecasting future sea level rise, discuss some interesting and very new developments, and make an initial evaluation of the effect of this unsolved problem on sea level projections.

-W. Tad Pfeffer is a glaciologist, geophysicist, and photographer at the University of Colorado at Boulder.
+Biography: W. Tad Pfeffer is a glaciologist, geophysicist, and photographer at the University of Colorado at Boulder.
 He is a Fellow of the University’s Institute of Arctic and Alpine Research and Professor in the Department of Civil, Environmental, and Architectural Engineering.
 Pfeffer’s research is focused on glacier mechanics and dynamics, and particularly on dynamics of oceanending glaciers and glacier contributions to sea level.
 He has done field research for more than 30 years in glacier regions from Alaska to Antarctica to the summit of Mt.
 Kilimanjaro.
 Pfeffer also leads the long-term study of Columbia Glacier, on Alaska’s South Central Coast, one of the world’s most extensively studied and most rapidly changing glaciers.
 He has served as an advisor to the United Nations Environmental Program (UNEP), the Arctic Monitoring and Assessment Program (AMAP), and is a Lead Author for Chapter 13 (Sea Level Change) in the IPCC Fifth Assessment/Working Group I. In addition to his scientific work, Pfeffer’s photography has appeared in many publications in the US and Europe.
 He is the author of The Opening of a New Landscape: Columbia Glacier at Mid-Retreat, published by the American Geophysical Union in 2007.

 Evaluating the History of Vadose-Water Flow Through Yucca Mountain, Nevada, Using Secondary Hydrogenic Minerals – A Case for Slow and Steady